 Dr. Cindy Gordon

-Dr. Cynthia (Cindy) L. Gordon is a Professor in the Department of Biology at the University of Oklahoma.
+Dr. Cynthia (Cindy) L. Gordon is a Professor in the School of Biological Sciences at the University of Oklahoma.
 Born and raised in Cincinnati, Ohio, she took a circuitous route to Oklahoma, earning her undergraduate degree at Ohio State University (Go Buckeyes!), serving two years in the Peace Corps as a high school teacher in the Kingdom of Tonga, and then earning her master’s degree in Kentucky.
 After earning her doctorate in 2003 she took over the Human Anatomy program.
 Though she earned her stripes in paleontology research, she currently only teaches courses in human anatomy and senior seminar.
 During her time at OU she has built the human anatomy program into one of the largest and most successful undergraduate human anatomy programs in the state.

 Cindy is passionate about undergraduate student education and the importance of offering guidance and mentoring throughout a student’s undergraduate college experience.
 Through the use of innovative teaching, technology and materials in her anatomy courses, Cindy provides accessibility to learning for students from all walks of life and skill levels.
 She offers online, detailed tutorials for various anatomy course topics as well as online tutorials of many dissections in lab.
 Cindy extensively uses 3D technology to provide tutorial 3D bone images for online study and 3D prints bone replicas for study outside of the lab complex.